 About three thousand years ago, a merchant crossed the Arabian Peninsula, carrying a few litres of goat's milk in a leather pouch to drink along the way.
 When he arrived, he had completely forgotten about the milk.
-After ten days in the heat and the rocking motion of the camel, the milk had become solid and smelled strange.
-To the merchant's surprise, however, it tasted marvellous.
-He had invented cheese.

-From the time of the Egyptians onwards (approximately), most living people knew what they could and could not eat.
-From this time until now, especially during the Middle Ages, the food we have on the table today evolved.
 This is when beer started to be brewed on a large scale and bread became part of almost every meal.
-A little later, around 1600, the potato arrived in Europe and led to a revolution both culinary and in terms of population.
+A little later, around year 1600, the potato arrived in Europe and led to a revolution both culinary and in terms of population.
 The number of Europeans doubled.

 Now let's rewind the tape to the Stone Age.
 The situation was completely different.
 It was not entirely clear what could and could not be eaten.
 This is where it gets really exciting.

 How did they acquire this knowledge?
 By testing.
 If you survived, there was a new dish on the menu.
-If you felt bad, the tribe avoided that ingredient in the future.
+If you felt sick, the tribe avoided that ingredient in the future.
 If you died in terrible agony because you ate a fly agaric, it became a story retold for generations.
 Don't eat the red mushroom with white spots.
 Period.

 That's why we know that some things should not be eaten.
 Experimentation and sacrifice.
 Millions upon millions of people have felt sick and died from new foods they have tried.
 This has been going on since ancient times, and has very likely claimed hundreds of times more lives than all wars combined.